 During the 16th, 17th and 18th century there was steady progress in the field of anatomy and in surgery.
 As is shown in the article on classification of diseases, this was often based on symptoms rather than underlying diseases.
 A headache for example might be the result of a cold, a migraine, high blood pressure, meningitis or a brain tumour, each requiring a different treatment rather than a "cure for headache".
 When it came to theories of disease and treatment one cannot say that there was steady progress in the 18th century.
 There were a number of theories that did not advance the subject, many mercifully did not outlive those that proposed them.
-While advances in the knowledge of anatomy had improved surgery, the subjects of physiology and chemistry were far too primitive in 1800 to give much aid to medicine.
+While advances in the knowledge of anatomy had improved the practice of surgery, the subjects of physiology and chemistry were far too primitive in 1800 to give much aid to medicine.

 John Brown (1735-1788) was a doctor in Edinburgh.
 He published his theory in 1784 proposing that there were two types of disease.
 Those with too much excitation (sthenic) and those with too much depression (asthenic).
 He proposed treatment with opium to quieten or alcohol to excite.

 Democritus was the first to propose that every substance was made from small indivisible particles called atoms.
 This idea was incorporated into medical ideas of Asclepiades (128-50 BC).
 Two types of disease arise - when the atoms are too widely spaced (morbus laxus) or too close together (morbus strictus).
 In the former case one should use heat, laxatives or blood letting so that the atoms move closer together, whereas in morbus laxus one should use cold, or astringents such as alum.

 Paracelsus (1493-1541) was a supporter of the views of Hippocrates and believed in vital force.
 He accepted the idea that diseases can be cured by medicines similar in nature to the disease.
 For example a yellow material such as yellow feathers could be used for treating jaundice.